383Project/engineering-code-of-conduct/operations/work-experience/day-1.md

 ### Introduction and Welcome (With Andrew and Glen)
 - Meet Andrew in the spaces reception for a morning coffee and chat
-- Meet and greet with the people in the office
+- Tour of the office and facilities
 - Overview of the week's schedule and expectations

 ### Engineering Cadet Camp Deck